JennaRWest/finalproject.md/README.md

 After delays in getting approval, Silber withdrew his stadium plan on July 13, just five days before the Prince William County Board of Supervisors was to vote on holding a public referendum for taxpayers to decide on funding the $35 million stadium.

-“The Nationals and JBG [the team’s development group] would be the ones to benefit from this deal while the taxpayers assume the risk with it,” Supervisor Pete Candland said.
+“The Nationals and JBG [the team’s development group] would be the ones to benefit from this deal while the taxpayers assume the risk with it,” Candland said.

-Silber is looking for another city to be the team’s home.
+Silber is looking for another city to be the team’s home, according to WTOP.com.

 The P-Nats aren’t the only minor league team demanding public funds to build a modern stadium.